‘Game Of Thrones’ Prequel Series: The Fate Of New Series May Be Revealed In September

 While filming was underway for HBO’s prequel series based in the Game of Thrones universe, there was plenty of news regarding the potential new series.
 However, since filming was completed late in July, there has been nothing new to report about the series.

 As previously reported by The Inquisitr, the Game of Thrones prequel series, which has the tentative working title of Bloodmoon, was only filming a pilot episode.
-Once this was complete, the episode will be edited for viewing and then HBO will decide if they will greenlight the episode for a complete series.
+Once this was complete, the episode would be edited for viewing and then HBO would then decide if they would greenlight the episode for a complete series.

 It does seem unlikely that HBO will drop the potential series since the original Game of Thrones series was hugely popular and fans are still wanting more.
 Regardless, fans have been waiting nervously for news on whether or not the pilot episode will get the go-ahead from HBO.

 The Game of Thrones prequel series will be set thousands of years prior to the events that unfolded in the original series, according to the synopsis provided by HBO.